lcipolina/coalitions_anonymous/new_comparisons/readme.md

 ## Comparison Against Other Methods
 Table 1 shows the comparison against current state of the art methods.
+The file "merge_split.png" presents a comparison of our method against the Merge-and-Split method.
+This method incurrs in energy cost (measured in micro Watts) due to the communication among agents.
+Our method avoids the communication cost since it is a decentralized algorithm where agents take decisions independently, thus the communication cost is zero.
+We present the communcation cost against the number of agents and against the distance between agents.

 ## Run With More Agents
 The Figure "boxplot_8agents.pdf" shows the results of the accuracy of the method with 8 agents.